Mester-Root/rubx/README.md

 ________________________

-*a library or module for rubika messnger from iran ! for all .*
+*[RUBX] > a library or module 'official' for rubika messnger with client server from iran ! for all .*